claremontcoders/claremontcoders.github.io/_projects/01-turtle-time.md

 The list of things a turtle can do is called its _interface_, or sometimes _application programming interface_ or API for short.
 In programming we make new interfaces or use interfaces that other people made.
 For now you'll use existing APIs.
 In time you will create your own!

-Use multiple commands from the turtle interface to draw a picture with multiple colors.
+Use multiple commands from the turtle interface to draw a picture with many colors and pen sizes.
 Save your drawing so you and other people can admire it forever.

 **You are a programmer now!**